askme765cs/Wine-QQ-TIM/README.md

 2. Smaller size Thanks to Appimage's high compression ratio and the unique technical advantages of runtime mounting, the size of software can now be reduced to around 200M (even in today's version with needed wine environments)
 3. Better compatibility.
 An Appimage file contains the wine application and all the required system lib libraries that really strip the dependencies on the system environment and you no longer have to worry about the effects of the wine version and system configuration

+**Warning:** Wine-QQ and TIM DO NOT support 32-bit Linux.Please search for other package providers if need.
 ### Welcome feedback and suggestions

 Running such a complex but widely-used windows program under linux is not an easy task, a lot of time is devoted to getting rid of so many problems, so it's not perfect now and needs you to come to us Feedback, and work together to find solutions to improve it.
 You are welcome to use the timely feedback on the problems appear, if you have to solve the problem of the program or program to improve the proposal, welcome to contact us.